Azure/Commercial-Marketplace-SaaS-Accelerator/docs/Installation-Instructions.md

 * **Transactable SaaS Client Library (SaaS.SDK.Client)** implements the fulfillment v2 and metering service APIs and the webhook that handles messages from the Marketplace's E-commerce engine.
 * **Customer portal (SaaS.SDK.CustomerProvisioning)** showcases how to register, provision, and activate the customer subscription.
 Implemented using ASP.Net Core 3.1, it uses the SaaS Client library and Data Access Library to to invoke and persists interactions with the fulfillment APIs.
 In addition, it provides interfaces for a customer to manage their subscriptions and plans.
-* **Publisher portal (SaaS.SDK.PublisherSolution)** showcases how to generate metering based transactions, persistence of those transactions and transmission of these transactions to the metering service API.
+* **Publisher portal (SaaS.SDK.PublisherSolution)** showcases how to generate metering based transactions, persistence of those transactions and transmission of these transactions to the metering service API.Implemented using ASP.Net Core 3.1, it uses the SaaS Client library and Data Access Library to to invoke and persists interactions with the fulfillment APIs.
+In addition, it provides interface for a publisher to manage offers, plans, subscriptions and metering.
 * **Client Data Access library (SaaS.SDK.Client.DataAccess)** demonstrates how to persist the Plans, Subscriptions, and transactions with the fulfillment and metering service APIs.
 * **Client Services (SaaS.SDK.Provisioning.Services)** contains the services used by the Customer and Publisher portals to orchestrate calls to the marketplace APIs / database.
 * **Provisioning webjob (SaaS.SDK.Provisioning.Webjob)** implements the  background job in processing the requests from the Customer and the Publisher portals and moves the subscriptions through relevant statuses.